 Equity income funds are popular with many investors.
 Most aim to generate a rising income along with some capital growth over the long term.
-The income can be paid out, or reinvested in the fund to boost long-term growth potential.
+The income can be paid out, or reinvested in the fund to boost longer-term growth potential.

-With interest rates at historic lows and unlikely to rise in the short term, the prospect of regular dividends from some of the UK's most successful companies remains attractive.
+With interest rates at historic lows and unlikely to significantly rise in the short term, the prospect of regular dividends from some of the UK's most successful companies remains attractive.

 Our long-held view is that carefully chosen equity income funds could provide the foundation to almost any portfolio.
 Investing in an equity income fund rather than trying to choose shares yourself brings the advantage of a professional fund manager at the helm and a diversified portfolio.

 The benefit of diversification has been brought into stark contrast in recent years as a number of high profile companies, including Provident Financial and Capita, have encountered sharp share price falls.
 Holding a range of companies reduces the impact of one getting into trouble.

 Keeping cash in reserve for a rainy day is always wise, but for excess capital not required in the short term an equity income fund could be considered, albeit in the knowledge that unlike the security offered by cash it will fluctuate in value and you could get back less than you invest.
 For those in need of income, the yield offers obvious appeal although it should be remembered income is variable and not guaranteed.
 Those seeking growth should note that the reinvestment of dividends offers one of the most powerful and reliable ways to grow wealth over the long term.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.